genomicsclass/leanpub/manuscript/confounding.md

 ##   06   2   0  24
 ```

 By running a t-test and creating a volcano plot, we note that thousands of genes appear to be differentially expressed between ethnicities.
-Yet when we perform a similar comparison only on the CEU population between the years 2002 and 2003, we again obtain thousands of diferentially expressed genes:
+Yet when we perform a similar comparison only on the CEU population between the years 2002 and 2003, we again obtain thousands of differentially expressed genes: